lvillani/vagrant-metadata/README.md

         │       └── precise64.box
         └── metadata.json

-At this point simply go to the `precise64` directory and run `vagrant-metadata`:
+At this point go to the `precise64` directory and run `vagrant-metadata`:

     cd precise64
     vagrant-metadata